 This pose is natural and innate to victory: congenitally blind people do it when they’re victorious in events, even when they’ve never seen it or been taught to do it.
 It works for job interviews, tests, and further high-pressure aspects you might encounter in your business management training like pitches and presentations—though Cuddy advises victory posing on your own before tackling these tasks, not during.

-2. Try a Laid-Back Posture Approach to Your Business Management Training
+2. Try a Laid-Back Posture Approach

 An effective stance for developing ideas and studying for your business management diploma is “The Obama,” a laid-back pose that involves resting your feet on your desk and clasping your hands behind your head.